Klemek/simple-csv-reader/README.md

 A static web page where you can read data from a CSV into a simple graph.
 Set-up a cron job to update the CSV file and you're ready to go.

-You need to configure the first lines of `script.js` to get started
+You need to configure the `something_config.js` and update `index.html` file for your case.

 **[live example](https://klemek.github.io/SimpleCSVReader/)**